gcky/etl-project-website/user-docs.md

 #### **Quirks**

 - When setting custom intervals, make sure that the first value is less than the minimum value of the column.
 Otherwise the minimum value will become blank when being discretized.
-- When a column is discretized/quantiled, the column type will change to Object and the values will act like strings.
+- When a column is discretized/quantiled, the column type will change to string and the values will act like strings.
 This means that the column will be sorted alphanumerically when using the sort feature.

 <a class="anchor" id="clean-feature-scaling"></a>